namgivu/laravel-start/README.md

 composer install
 vagrant up
 vagrant provision

+vagrant ssh; #then
+  php artisan migrate

 ```

+- about csrf-xxx
+  > Cross-Site Request Forgery (CSRF) is an attack that forces an end user
+    to execute unwanted actions on a web application in which they're currently authenticated.

 - TODO how to debug such laravel vagrant web app?
 - TODO some syntax still marked as unresolved in PhpStorm e.g. Route::xxx, Validator::xxx